jtwangfos/SimpleLogger/README.md

 + Then, modify member variable $logDir to your log path and make sure it's writable;

-+ Modify the member function Logger::ifWriteByEnv() and use the env constants to control what levels to write in different envs.
++ Modify the member function Logger::ifWriteByEnv() and use the env constants to control what level to write in different envs.

 <pre>
 require 'Logger.php';